grapa-dev/grapa/maintainers/IMPLEMENTATION/LANGUAGE_FEATURES/UNIFIED_DOT_NOTATION_SYSTEM.md

 ### XML to LIST Conversion

-The `.list()` method provides direct conversion from XML to LIST format:
+The `.gobj()` method provides direct conversion from XML to LIST format:

 **Implementation**: `GrapaLibraryRuleListEvent::Run` (lines 15471-15509)
 ```cpp